dlsirna/IOT-HVAC-Interface/README.md

 Houskeeping: (1)refactor the c++ code(very hard to read)  (2)migrate from prototyping platform to a custom android app to learn more about building apps and TCP/IP, networking, interfacing with microcontrollers.
 Future features: a money saving feature that turns the heat/ac low when known mobile devices have left the network(no one is home).

 **hope you enjoyed lokking at this project, there is risk in using a hvac interface especially with small children, some issue may cause the heat to be stuck or any other number of things could happen, YOU SHOULD NOT IMPLEMENT THIS PROJECT.
+For educational purposes only.
+Thank you!